ashutoshbw/ashutoshbw.github.io/README.md

 The following are some notes to myself about how to work this site and create new content.

-## How to create a new post?
+## How to create a new note?

-- For each blog post create a dedicated folder for it in `content/blog`.
+- For each note create a dedicated folder for it in `content/garden`.
 The folder name should follow the following rules:
   - Only lowercase English letters and dash(`-`) are allowed.
   - Do not start with a dash.
   - Do not use multiple adjacent dashes.
-- Do not use the `slug` frontmatter property of a post to change its slug.
+- Do not use the `slug` frontmatter property of a note to change its slug.

 <details>
 <summary><b>Why these rules</b>: To make backlinks work as expected.</summary>